Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 }

-\Subsubsection{Common coin services} Randomized algorithms employ coin flips to circumvent the FLP impossibility~\cite{DBLP:journals/ipl/FischerL82}, which only entails deterministic algorithms.
-The two known coin flip constructions are \emph{local coins}, where each processor only uses a local random function, and \emph{common coins}, where the $k$-th invocation of the random function by a correct (non-Byzantine) processor, returns the same bit as to any other correct processor.
-Ben-Or~\cite{DBLP:conf/podc/Ben-Or83} using a local coin, developed an asynchronous Byzantine-tolerant Binary Consensus algorithm with $t<n/5+1$ resilience, but (as any local-coin-based algorithm) required an exponential number of communication steps unless $t=O(\sqrt{n})$ where a polynomial number can be achieved.
-Rabin~\cite{DBLP:conf/focs/Rabin83} was the first to introduce a common coin demonstrating the possibility of designing asynchronous Byzantine-tolerant binary consensus algorithms with a polynomial number of communication steps and with constant expected computational rounds.
+\Subsubsubsection{Non-self-stabilizing BFT services for RCCs} Randomized algorithms employ coin flips to circumvent the FLP impossibility~\cite{DBLP:journals/ipl/FischerL82}, which only entails deterministic algorithms.
+The two known coin flip constructions are \emph{local coins}, where each process only uses a local random function, and RCCs, where the $k$-th invocation of the random function by a non-faulty process, returns the same bit as to any other non-faulty process.
+Ben-Or~\cite{DBLP:conf/podc/Ben-Or83} using a local coin, developed an asynchronous BFT Binary Consensus algorithm with $t<n/5+1$ resilience, but (as any local-coin-based algorithm) required an exponential number of communication steps, unless $t=O(\sqrt{n})$ where a polynomial number can be achieved.
+Rabin~\cite{DBLP:conf/focs/Rabin83} was the first to introduce RCCs demonstrating the possibility of designing asynchronous BFT binary consensus algorithms with a polynomial number of communication steps and with constant expected computational rounds.
 The coin construction is based on Shamir's secret sharing~\cite{DBLP:journals/cacm/Shamir79} and digital signatures for authenticating the messages exchanged.
-Since then, common coin provision has become an essential tool, and many subsequent works have devised randomized coin-flipping algorithms, \eg~\cite{DBLP:conf/stoc/FeldmanM88, DBLP:conf/icalp/FeldmanM89, DBLP:conf/stoc/CanettiR93, DBLP:conf/eurocrypt/NaorPR99, Cachin2001, DBLP:journals/joc/CachinKS05, DBLP:conf/podc/Ben-OrDH08, DBLP:books/daglib/0025983} as building blocks for consensus and other related problems, such as clock synchronization.
-Aspens~\cite{DBLP:journals/jacm/Aspnes98} demonstrates that agreeing on a common coin is a harder problem than solving consensus, in the sense that if we can solve it, then we can solve consensus.
+Since then, RCCs provision has become an essential tool, and many subsequent works have devised randomized coin-flipping algorithms, \eg~\cite{DBLP:conf/podc/Ben-OrDH08, DBLP:books/daglib/0025983, Cachin2001, DBLP:journals/joc/CachinKS05, DBLP:conf/stoc/CanettiR93, DBLP:conf/stoc/FeldmanM88, DBLP:conf/icalp/FeldmanM89, DBLP:conf/eurocrypt/NaorPR99} as building blocks for consensus and other related problems, such as clock synchronization.
+Aspens~\cite{DBLP:journals/jacm/Aspnes98} demonstrates that agreeing on RCCs is a harder problem than solving consensus, in the sense that if we can solve it, then we can solve consensus.